 Here at the James Joyce Centre we offer walking tours of the city based on Joyce’s life and work.
-During the Spring/Summer season we run these tours 3 times a week and during the Autumn/Winter Season we run one tour a week on a Saturday.

 - Ireland is known for its rain, so please wear appropriate waterproof clothing.

 - Capacity is limited to 16 people per tour.

 Here are details of our regular public walking tours: